Lakshkrish03/Home-Loan-default-Prediction/README.md

 Building upon the baseline models and evaluation framework developed in Sprint 2, we will delve into advanced model building, optimization, evaluation, and interpretation.

-# Key Questions that will be answered throughout the Project
+# 🤔 Key Questions to be Answered throughout the Project

 1. What is the distribution of home loan defaulters across different demographic groups (e.g., gender, age, number of children)? <br>
 2. Are there any observable patterns or correlations between the borrower's income level and the likelihood of defaulting on their home loan? <br>